tzing/secrets.env/docs/addon/keyring.rst

     pip install 'secrets.env[keyring]'

-When used this app as a :ref:`Poetry plugin<poetry-addon>`, there is no need for the optional dependency.
+When used this app as a :doc:`Poetry plugin</addon/poetry>`, there is no need for the optional dependency.
 Keyring is integrated into poetry core, ensuring constant feature availability.

 Usage
 -----